 “Let me go with you,” Charles insisted.
 “I can help.”

 “No, you stay here.
-Officer Roberts, make sure this man stays at least at the precinct.
+Officer Roberts, make sure this man stays at the precinct.
 We still have some things to discuss.
-Besides, I don’t want him to get any funny ideas that he’s now part of this investigation.”
+I also don’t want him to get any funny ideas that he’s now part of this investigation.”

 “Yes, sir!” the young officer affirmed.